payorch/connector-service/ai-generation/README.md

 ## How to Use

 1.  **Install Cursor**: Ensure you have Cursor installed and set up.
+2. Checkout to this branch for the context files https://github.com/juspay/connector-service/tree/ai-connector-integration
-2.  **Provide Context Files**: Add the following files as context to the AI assistant within Cursor:
+3.  **Provide Context Files**: Add the following files as context to the AI assistant within Cursor:
     *   `build_workflow.md`
     *   `connector_integration_guide.md`
     *   The `connector.rs` file from the Hyperswitch documentation/repository for the connector being migrated.